Treat yourself like royalty.

 Notes on Adapting the Royal English Tea Scones Recipe

 The original recipe, as written, was very vague on some small points, and definitely presumes a certain level of baking experience.
 So I have added a bit more detail, and converted the recipe to American-friendly volume measurements from metric.
-But other than adding a smidge more buttermilk because the original recipe seemed a little dry, the recipe and technique is exactly the same.
+But other than adding a smidge more buttermilk because the original recipe seemed a little dry, the recipe and technique is exactly the same, and you’ll be able to enjoy a lovely cream tea.

 Additionally, I am fairly certain that the original recipe was written for a convection oven, which would be normal in a professional kitchen.
 The temperature, as written, was way too low for a standard oven for the amount of time listed.
 So I have adjusted the temperature and time for a conventional oven, not convection.